AmineSam/Exquisite-corpse-Amine/README.md

 A cold shiver ran down my spine as the echoes of the tapping grew louder, more deliberate.
 Shadows danced along the walls, though no one was there to cast them.

+@Brigi <br>
+I took a step back, but the floor felt soft—like something beneath it was shifting, breathing.
+Then, from the darkest corner of the room, a voice whispered “You let him out.”